CBinet/brocoli-pi/README.md

 ```
 ## Weather

-Working on it :) This is what is available at the moment.

 ### **Routes** :
 - GET/ weather/current?city='city' : *Returns current's weather of 'city'*
 - GET/ weather/forecast?city='city' : *Returns today's forecast of 'city'*